Caroline Schermerhorn Astor: Use of "Mrs. Astor"

-Until 1887, Lina Astor had been formally known as "Mrs. William Astor", but with Charlotte Augusta Gibbes's death that year, she shortened her formal title to "Mrs. Astor", as she was then the senior Mrs. Astor, the only remaining one in her generation.
+Until 1887, Lina Astor had been formally known as "Mrs. William Astor", but with John Jacob Astor III's wife Charlotte Augusta Gibbes's death that year, she shortened her formal title to "Mrs. Astor", as she was then the senior Mrs. Astor, the only remaining one in her generation.
 Charlotte's son, William Waldorf Astor, felt that his own wife, Mary "Mamie" Dahlgren Paul, should be "the Mrs. Astor."
 With the death of John Jacob Astor III in 1890, William Waldorf Astor had inherited his father's share of the Astor holdings and, titularly, became the head of the Astor family.
 In his mind, this made Mamie "the Mrs. Astor."
 However, Mamie was eighteen years younger than Lina and lacked Lina's social power.

 His further attempts at challenging Lina's preeminence in New York society, however, were thwarted, and he soon moved with his family to England, where he later became a viscount.